nerdy-autodidact/Workshop/README.md

 Workshop for university students

 #Starter package
-Clone or donwload the package to your latops
+Clone or download the package to your latops

 # Requirements

-We use windows workstation and work on Andorid platform  for this workshop.
-Since we need a MAC to develop the IOS app ,we will not show it in this workshop.
+We use windows workstation and work with Xamarin,Andorid platform for this workshop.
+Since we need a MAC to see an IOS app ,we wont do IOS in this workshop.

 Thus as of now following should be installed